Kolleru Bird Sanctuary: Flora

 The main flora of the sanctuary is Phragmites karka, a weed that grows up to 10 feet in height and that offers shelter for some species of birds.
 The aquatic vegetation includes species such as Nymphaeae nouchali, Nyphoides indicum, Ottelia alismoides, Nechamandra alternifolia, Limnophila indica, Vallisneria spiralis, Blyxa octandra, Ipomoea aquatica, Scirpus articulatus, Paspalidium germinatum, Typha angustata, and Phragmites karka.

 Contour dispute

-Contours are lines drawn on a map, joining points of equal height above the sea level (mean sea level).
+Contours are lines depicted on a map, connecting points of equal height above the sea level (mean sea level).
 In the past, the water level in the lake was between contour 7 and 10 during the monsoon, and it fell to contour 3 during the dry season.
 The area in contour 3 is 135 square kilometres and the area in contour 10 is 901 square kilometres.

 These conditions do not prevail any more with fish tanks and roads occupying most of the lake.
 The local fishing community known as Suryavansha Vaddis say that from the times of 13th century during Eastern Ganga Dynasty rule they have had descendant rights on Kolleru Lake; they have appealed to the government to decrease from +5 contour (308 km^{2}) to +3 contour (135 km^{2}), asserting that they were protectors of birds from Langula Gajapathi Raju period.